gabrielecossutta/BlackJack/README.md

-# The Game
+# Blackjack
-Blackjack, also known as twenty-one, is a comparing card game between usually several players and a dealer, where each player, in turn, competes against the dealer, but players do not play against each other.
+Also known as twenty-one, is a comparing card game between usually several players and a dealer, where each player, in turn, competes against the dealer, but players do not play against each other.
 The objective of the game is to beat the dealer in one of the following ways: